 All this is from the records of the Yoshioka clan, so of course we cannot say that these stories are 100% reliable, but today there are dyers in Kyoto who do kenpo-zome still.
 So, it is very unlikely that, as written in the novel, the Yoshioka household was forced into complete dissolution by Musashi at the duel held under the pine tree at Ichijoji.

 In fact, Eiji Yoshikawa himself spoke about how the image of Miyamoto Musashi in his novel has been spread as though it was historical fact.
 He is quoted as saying, “This is merely fiction and not fact.” and “I cannot help, but feel responsibility.”
-The novel of Miyamoto Musashi is great literature, but for the dyers in Kyoto who continue to keep the kenpo-zome traditions of the Yoshioka house alive, they must be view it with a sense of awkwardness.
+The novel of Miyamoto Musashi is great literature, but for the dyers in Kyoto who continued to keep the kenpo-zome traditions of the Yoshioka house alive, these stories must have been viewed with far less appeciaition than the other readers.

 |Did you like what you've just read?
 Check this out.|